LukeCarrier/moodle-ubiquitous/_docs/getting-started/test.md

 Ubiquitous ordinarily requires that application server `/home` filesystems support extended attributes and, in turn, ACLs.
 Since none of Docker's many filesystems support ACLs, we instead run all services under the user account that owns the platform files.

-### iptables

-Since containers do not maintain their own kernels, there is no notion of an iptables-based firewall within them. iptables rules are not applied to Docker containers; we instead use [`EXPOSE` directives in the Dockerfile](https://docs.docker.com/engine/reference/builder/#expose).

 ### systemd

 Docker is designed to contain individual processes within each container.
 In lieu of an init system running in each container, you're encouraged to manage multiple containers using [Docker Compose](https://docs.docker.com/compose/).
 Unfortunately this is not how CI platforms such as [GitLab CI](https://about.gitlab.com/gitlab-ci/) and [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) are using containers.